 If you think you are getting the most out of your Customer Relationship Management system, consider the possibility that you're wrong.
 There is so much companies can do to improve their use and understanding of CRM systems that if you were getting everything you can out of it, you'd be in the extreme minority.
-But there are ways to take your CRM system to the next level, and get real, tangible value from your effort.
+But there are ways to take your application to the next level, and get real, tangible value from your effort.

 Personalize your communication with customers and prospects